RasWinIste/RasWinIste/README.md

 ### 🌱 What I'm Learning

-I'm currently studing a master's degree in Software engineering.
+I'm currently pursuing a master's degree in Software engineering.

 ### 💼 My Skills